Mbegu

 Nonetheless, they cannot avoid the universal existential clash between fate and free will: am I more than the pattern that my predecessors have laid out for me, and how do I assert that without rupturing my relationship to those I hold most dear?

 Mbegu includes a wealth of queer and polyamorous representation in a natural and joyful way.
 Neither of the competing religions seems to have any problem with sexual diversity.
 This book challenges stereotypes of Africa as a monolith with respect to LGBTQ tolerance.
-Certainly a lot of the governments are still repressive (not that America in 2026 is in any position to throw stones) but people's actual views are more complex.
+Certainly, many of the governments are still repressive (not that America in 2026 is in any position to throw stones) but people's actual views are more complex.

-This innovative and uplifting book fell short of top honors in its category mainly because it was too long and the plot structure was baggy and repetitive.
+This innovative and uplifting book would have benefited from tighter plotting with fewer repetitive elements.
 It zoomed in primarily on the two young women's love story and family problems, whereas I would have liked some breaks for wide-angle depictions of the political context to raise the stakes earlier.
 The island was in the middle of an armed conflict with ethnic cleansing carried out by Zippy's father against Lucy's people.
-Don't do all this original world-building only to let it go to waste.
+All this original world-building yearned for fuller employment.

 The book cover was a striking shade of red with a black silhouette painting of two young lovers in a rowboat on a dreamy blue lake.
 The overarching tree branches form a portal inviting the reader into a mystical world.
-The interior design was less impressive, in a Courier-like font that made it look like an unpublished manuscript.
-The binding creased easily.
+I was less enamoured with the interior design of the printed book.
+The somewhat informal typeface seemed more suited for an unpublished manuscript than a published book.
+The margins on the inside edges of the pages were much narrower than those on the outside edges, enough to make reading a little uncomfortable where text curled into the center.
+The binding showed some creases after reading.
+(The Kindle edition was spared these problems.)

 Mbegu is a unique, ambitious book with a timely theme and a great deal of humor and pleasure in the characters' relationships.
 We're happy to see Mutabingwa return to the winners' circle with this sequel to her 2020 North Street prizewinner, Kunda.